AdaCore/spark2014/docs/lrm/source/subprograms.rst

       X'Initialized

-   X'Initialized is True if and only if every scalar reachable element of X has been initialized.
-[It typicallly follows as a consequence of this definition and the other rules of |SPARK| that if X'Initialized is True, then for every reachable element Y of X (scalar or not), Y belongs to its subtype.
+   X'Initialized is True if and only if every scalar reachable part (see :ref:`Access Types`) of X has been initialized.
+[It typicallly follows as a consequence of this definition and the other rules of |SPARK| that if X'Initialized is True, then for every reachable part Y of X (scalar or not), Y belongs to its subtype.
 There are pathological counterexamples, such as a componentless record declared with "Dynamic_Predicate => False".]
 An Initialized attribute reference is never a static expression.